utdata/rwdir/docs/10-joins.md

 - **points**: Total points scored
 - **points_g**: Points per game

-Now our goal here is to compare how the `converstion_percent` might relate to `points_g` for all teams, and how specific teams might buck the national trend.
+Now our goal here is to compare how the `conversion_percent` might relate to `points_g` for all teams, and how specific teams might buck the national trend.

 ## About joins